JasonLocklin/Dissertation/SA/Results.md

 scores were computed from the initial, pre-adaptation sessions of the two tasks, to the remaining post-adaptation sessions.
-One participant was excluded from line bisection because they pointed to the end of the line, rather than center, after the first block.
+One participant was excluded from line bisection because they pointed to the end of the line, rather than centre, after the first block.
 When the change scores were averaged across blocks, neither line bisection, nor landmark task performance showed evidence of change post-adaptation ( $t( 35 ) = -0.55$, $\text{p} = 0.583$, and $t(